Better Care

 Physiotherapists

 Physiotherapy assesses children to establish any movement and posture difficulties..
 Input involves advice and the recommendation of exercise and positioning programmes for families.
 Onward referral e.g. orthotics wheelchair services and other professionals can be made.
-Input may also involve the assessment and provision of equipment such as specialist seating walking aids or standing frames please click here to learn more about physio therapy.
+Input may also involve the assessment and provision of equipment such as specialist seating walking aids or standing frames.

 Occupational Therapists